-Trailer Music Live! in NYC : an audience perspective
+Trailer Music Live in New York : an Audience Perspective

-This is a review by guest author Mike Vallone, who attended the Trailer Music Live concert last Saturday, Feb.
+This is a review by guest author Mike Vallone, who attended the Trailer Music Live concert in New York last Saturday, Feb.
 19.

 So living in New Jersey, it was just a short train ride into NYC to get to the concert.
 I went with my brother (also a huge trailer music fan) and got there about 40 minutes early.
 Overhearing some conversations from people around me, it seemed as if many in attendance were not hardcore fans, but more just interested in the genre and excited about what they would hear.